A Question of Emphasis

 specialized curriculum for their children.
 Poorer children

-(read "most of our children") will be left with what they
+(read "most of our children") will be left with

-playwrights.
-Ask how much you yourself learned about great
+great playwrights.
+Ask how much you yourself learned about

-music, art, theatre
+great music, art, theater

 Are we truly prepared to set aside as unimportant, our